mage-ai/magic-devcontainer/README.md

 ## 🎏 Mage Streaming + dbt Demo Project

-This project uses a sample topic— [the Google NYC Taxi Pubsub](https://github.com/googlecodelabs/cloud-dataflow-nyc-taxi-tycoon#public-pubsub-data-stream) to create a streaming pipeline in Mage that:
+This project uses sample data from [the Google NYC Taxi Pubsub](https://github.com/googlecodelabs/cloud-dataflow-nyc-taxi-tycoon#public-pubsub-data-stream) to create a streaming pipeline in Mage that:

 - Reads and transforms the stream
 - Writes the stream as parquet to S3

 Then, it creates a batch pipeline to:

-- Read parquet files from S3 (using DuckDB 🤓).
+- Read parquet files from S3.
 - Execute a dbt model to store the raw data in a local Postgres instance.
 - Execute a dbt model to transform the raw data to an SCD Type-2 table, logging the status updates for each ride.